 To study the prevalence of psychiatric morbidity in Creative population compared to a non-creative population.

-To study the stress level and coping skills in Creative population Compared to a l non-creative population.
+To evaluate and study the stress level and coping skills in Creative population Compared to a l non-creative population.

-To study the personality profile in Creative population. compared to general non-creative population.
+To observe and study the personality profile in Creative population. compared to general non-creative population.